• Skip to primary navigation

 Why This Recipe Works

 The recipe takes a while because the donuts have to rise twice, but it’s totally worth it.
-It’s a great recipe for the weekend when you have a bit more time.
+It’s a great recipe for the weekend when you have a bit more time and the actual preparation is super easy.

 the ingredients that go into this recipe on a concrete countertop with labels

 • Flour – I used all-purpose flour.
-I haven’t tried making this recipe with any other kind of flour yet.
+I haven’t tried making this recipe with any other kind of flour yet, but I think it should work with a gluten-free flour blend.

 • Brown Sugar – you could replace it with coconut sugar if you want.